 Graphics development used to be a form of low-level development, requiring advanced mathematics and computer science training.
 With the introduction of commercial and open-source frameworks and systems, it becomes more and more accessible.

-This type of developer specializes in the field of customization of various SaaS applications available in the market.
-These developers are tasked with improving customer satisfaction and add the features that are not available in the out-of-box solutions.
+This specialization belongs to the types of developer jobs in the field of customization of various SaaS applications available in the market.
+These app developers are tasked with improving customer satisfaction and adding features that are not available in out-of-box solutions.

 Samples of customization developers: